 2. You’d Think Everyone Knows Everyone

-The tropical nature and hospitable nature of the island is also reflected in the self-proclaimed ‘Bajans’.
-So it’s not uncommon to be with a local and within two hours felt as though you’ve made “a million” new friends – because you will soon realize that everyone knows everyone as the island is quite small; so it’s really no wonder why time after time, people come to the island but stay because of the love for the people!
+The tropical and hospitable nature of the island is also reflected in the self-proclaimed ‘Bajans’, so it’s not uncommon to be with a local and within two hours felt as though you’ve made “a million” new friends – because you will soon realize that everyone knows everyone as the island is quite small; so it’s really no wonder why time after time, people come to the island but stay because of the love for the people!

 #FunFact – because of how small the island is, it’s almost a guarantee that if you go to Cave Shepherd in the heart of Bridgetown, a lady will be there to ask you for a donation/sponsor.
 Whatever the cause, whether legit or not, she is always there!

 3. Bajans Believe In ‘Keeping the Spirits Together”

 The island is made up predominantly of African slave-descended blacks with the main religion being Christianity.
 To be more specific, Anglicanism is the official religion of Barbados but the island is also home to many denominations along with communities of followers of the Jewish, Muslim and Hindu faith.
 What’s more, is that there are also 1,500 rum shops on the island and some churches are often located within close proximity to a rum shop!

 #FunFact – You’d be surprised that within such a small island there are 3,500 churches!

 4. Bridgetown (the capital city) is a UNESCO World Heritage Site